vapor-community/sendgrid/README.md

 Backends included in this repository:

+* `SendGrid`, a fully-featured implementation of the SendGrid V3 Mail Send API.
 * `InMemoryMailClient`, a development-only backend which stores emails in memory.
 * `ConsoleMailClient`, a development-only backend which outputs emails to the console.